 Do Your Research

 Plan your itinerary and read up on the places you’re visiting – in your target language.
-An average traveller might be satisfied with reading the English brochures handed out at the tourist information centre in Gyeongbokgung, but if you’re approaching this as a language learner, you’re gonna want to read all the signs around the monuments, which generally tell a more complete story than the short summary written on the flyers.
+An average traveller might be satisfied with reading the English brochures handed out at the tourist information centre in Gyeongbokgung, but if you’re approaching this as a language learner, you’re gonna want to read all the signs around the monuments, which generally tell a more complete story than the short summary on the tourist brochures.
 You’re going to encounter a lot of very advanced vocabulary while you’re doing that, so it’ll be helpful if you read up a little beforehand.

 I started doing this in my second week.
 I would look up the place on Naver the night before and read the wiki, looking up words I didn’t know.
 I ended up coming across half of those words on signs and brochures while I was visiting the place the next day.
 Since I already knew what they meant, I was able to read things with relative ease without having to stop and look a word up every few minutes.